Marclie/SuaveStateScanner/README.md

 If your data is not converging and/or the order of states is not accurate, there are a few things you can try:

 - Make sure that your data is continuous at each point and that the points are closely spaced.
 This tool will not work well with discontinuous data or has widely spaced points.
+    - You can use the `interactive` mode to visualize the data and check for discontinuities for the energy and properties.

 - Try changing the configuration parameters in the config file.
 You can experiment with different values for the 'orders', 'width', 'cutoff', and 'maxPan' parameters to see if that helps convergence and accuracy.